bitcoinfacts/glacierprotocol.github.io/_docs/withdrawal/preparation.md

         As of late 2019, between 1 and 100 satoshis / byte is typical. **If the number is radically higher than 100 or less than 1, stop; something may be wrong.** Seek assistance.

+        1. If you are running a Bitcoin Core full node, you can run:
+        ```
+        $ bitcoin-cli estimatesmartfee 6
+        ```
-        1. If you are running a Bitcoin Core full node, you can run `bitcoin-cli estimatesmartfee 6` This returns a fee rate in BTC/kB; multiply the result by 100,000 to get satoshis / byte.
+        This returns a fee rate in BTC/kB; multiply the result by 100,000 to get satoshis / byte.

         1. Otherwise, use a service listed at <https://b10c.me/A-list-of-public-feerate-estimator-APIs/>

-        1. Write the fee estimate corresponding to your desired confirmation time on a piece of paper labeled "Fee rate."
+        2. Write the fee estimate corresponding to your desired confirmation time on a piece of paper labeled "Fee rate."
 Round up to the nearest whole number in units of satoshis / byte.